Could your bleeding or other symptoms be due to hereditary factor X deficiency?

 What Is Factor X Deficiency?

-Factor X deficiency (spoken as “factor 10”) is a rare bleeding disorder.
-It is caused by having too little of a clotting factor called factor X in the blood.
+Factor X deficiency (spoken as “factor 10”) is a rare bleeding disorder caused by having too little of a clotting factor called factor X in the blood.
 Or sometimes, people have enough factor X but it does not work the way it should.
 Hereditary factor X deficiency is factor X deficiency that runs in families, meaning it can be passed down from parents to a child.
+However, some people with hereditary factor X deficiency do not know of another family member with a bleeding disorder.

-Factor X works by helping with blood clotting to slow and stop bleeding.
+Factor X works by helping with blood clotting to stop bleeding or prevent unusual bleeding.
 Bleeding can happen inside the body (for example, in a joint) or on the outside of the body (as with a skin cut).
 People with factor X deficiency may bleed more than normal and have a hard time getting bleeding to stop.

 Symptoms of factor X deficiency sometimes can be confusing or hard to understand.
 For example, symptoms may include joint swelling and pain that are caused by bleeding inside a joint.